Rhinolast

 Can I use Rhinolast alongside a steroid nasal spray?

-Is Rhinolast suitable for children with allergic rhinitis?
+Is Rhinolast suitable for year-round use?

 Dr. Ross Elledge